giftos1/programming-guide/Programming-Patterns.md

 print("You got it!")
 ```

-## Menus
+### Menus
-Use the if/elif.../else pattern in Python (switch statements in other languages)
+Use the if/elif.../else pattern in Python (switch statements in other languages) inside a while loop that handles the quit option.

     display menu
     get choice